Xunnamius/symbiote/docs/src/assets/transformers/_jest.config.mjs/functions/transformSelectEsmPackagesToCjs.md

 This is useful when, for instance, an ESM package needs to be mocked via a top-level import.

-This function engages in some light monkey patching of jest internals to prevent jest from complaining (i.e. `Must use import to load ES Module...`) that these packages are ESM when `--experimental-vm-modules` is enabled in the runtime.
-Therefore, this function should be invoked only after all other changes to `config` have been made.
+This function engages in some heavy monkey patching of jest internals to prevent jest from complaining (i.e. `Must use import to load ES Module...`) that these packages are ESM when `--experimental-vm-modules` is enabled in the runtime.
+Therefore, this function should be invoked only once, only in `jest.config.mjs`, and only after all other changes to `config` have been made.

 Note that package names will have any special characters (in the context of regular expressions) escaped.
-If you wish to supply a regular expression as a package name, use `packageNamesRegExp`.
+If you wish to supply a regular expression as a package name, pass a RegExp instance to `packageNames`.
 However, be aware that (1) only the RegExp.source of custom regular expressions is used (wrapped in parentheses) and (2) the syntax of any custom regular expressions must not clash with the expression that encloses them or the behavior of this function becomes undefined.

 Also note that, if yarn pnp support is desired (which is enabled by default in jest but disabled when using this function), you must ensure the following